 All inclusive Private Photographic Safari

-5 Days 3 Nights in the Kruger National Park
+3 Days 2 Nights in Kruger National Park

 From ORTIA (Jhb), KMIA (Nsp) or Skukuza Airport in the Kruger Park